nyreehinton/content-ops-starter/content/pages/Exclusive-Tesla-Report.md

           2. The odometer *inflates* the distance traveled relative to actual road miles.

       - type: FeaturedItem
         title: >-
+          Tesla Inflates Odometer Readings Using Predictive Algorithms Readings to AccelerateWarranty Expiration
+        subtitle: 'Patent US8054038B2: The Odometer is an Estimation, and Nothing More'
+        text: >
+          Tesla’s system for calculating the distance already traveled is heavily reliant on predictive algorithms and sensor data, which do not follow traditional odometer mechanisms.
+Tesla vehicles use a combination of GPS data, wheel speed sensors, and historical usage patterns to calculate mileage.

+          According to Patent US8054038B2, the vehicle’s charging controller calculates the total travel distance based on the user’s inputted travel plan.
+The system inputs location and travel details into the charging system, which subsequently computes the battery’s energy requirements to meet these travel needs.
+The patent states:

+          > *“converting the total travel miles to a second quantity of electrical energy using a miles-to- electrical energy conversion factor, wherein said miles-to-electrical energy conversion factor varies based on road and traffic condition information”*

+          This indicates that Tesla’s calculation of traveled distance is influenced by conditions that modify the baseline energy efficiency model.
+        image:
+          type: ImageBlock
+          altText: Faux Fur Throw
+          elementId: ''
+          styles:
+            self:
+              borderRadius: medium
+              padding:
+                - pt-0
+                - pl-0
+                - pb-0
+                - pr-0
+        actions: []
+        colors: bg-light-fg-dark
+        styles:
+          self:
+            padding:
+              - pt-6
+              - pl-6
+              - pb-6
+              - pr-6
+            textAlign: center
+            borderColor: border-neutralAlt
+            borderWidth: 2
+            borderRadius: x-small
+            flexDirection: row-reverse
+            justifyContent: center
+            borderStyle: none
+      - type: FeaturedItem
+        title: >-
           Real-World Data Confirms Tesla Overstates Energy Efficiency by Up to